TharushiJay/TharushiJay.github.io/_pages/about.md

 I'm a first year Computer Science PhD student at Cornell University.

-Before that, I was a Software Engineer at [WSO2](https://wso2.com/) developing language server features such as completions, code actions, signature help, hover, rename for the compiler backend of [Ballerina Programming Language](https://ballerina.io/).
+Before that, I was a Software Engineer at [WSO2](https://wso2.com/) developing language server features for the compiler backend of [Ballerina Programming Language](https://ballerina.io/).

 News
 ======